alibaba/bifrostui/packages/bui-core/src/Collapse/index.en-US.md

 ## Collapsed Size

-The `collapsedSize` property can be used to set the minimum width/height when not expanded.
+The `collapsedSize` attribute can be used to set the minimum width/height when not expanded.

 ```tsx
 import React, { useState } from 'react';